 One of the benefits of using a pre-paid travel money card is having the ability to lock in that day’s exchange rate when you load your card*.
 For example, if you load USD onto your card when the exchange rate works in your favour, it saves that total amount for future spending.
 Not a bad deal, right?

 Using just an ordinary bank card means that on the day you spend or withdraw money, you’ll be charged at that day’s rate.
 Topping up your pre-paid travel money card in advance of your holiday is a great way to manage the risk of rates going down.

-While you are shopping around, if you do find an overall exchange price that is better than what you are offered at Travel Money NZ, we guarantee to beat that price.
-Some terms and conditions do apply to this, so check them out on our website.
+If you find an overall exchange price that’s better than the rate on offer at Travel Money Oz, we guarantee to beat that price.
+Some terms and conditions apply to this offer, so check them out on our website.

 *Lock in your exchange rates mean the exchange rate is locked in for the initial load only.
 The exchange rates for subsequent reloads will be set at the prevailing exchange rate at the time of the transaction.